Current actions

 -

-Rebalancing stocking rate and individual animal performance
+Stocking rate and performance

 -